ndlopes-github/RailwayOptSitePos/README.md

       julia scripts/model_solvit.jl

 ##  Simulated Data (see Section 3.2):

+### Running the Model

+To run the model, follow the steps below:

-0. Open a console at the project dir and do:
+0. Open a console or terminal at the project directory.

-       julia scripts/model_sim.jl
+1. Run the following command: julia scripts/model_sim.jl

-This command runs one instance of the model with  n = 64 (see Table 3).
+   >  This command executes one instance of the model with n = 64 (refer to Table 3 for more details).

+### Output

+After running the model, you can expect the following output:

-- A summary of the results are shown in the terminal.
++ A summary of the results will be displayed in the terminal or console.
-- Graphs representing all the possible facilities along with the first optimal solution are saved at plots dir.
++ Graphs representing all possible facilities, including the first optimal solution, will be saved in the plots directory.
-- A CSV file reflecting the selected solution is saved at data/sims dir
++ A CSV file reflecting the selected solution will be saved in the data/sims directory.
-- File  data/exp_pro/table.txt is incremented with the summary of the solution and processing times.
++ The file data/exp_pro/table.txt will be incremented with a summary of the solution and processing times.

 # Contributing